Protecting Personal Data in Cloud Environments

 So how can ISO27018 help?
 Responsible cloud providers and application developers should be studying its contents and working out how they can implement the additional controls and provide the associated assurance that consumers seek.
 Whether it’s understanding the geographic location of PII data, having processes for reporting PII breaches and disclosures, or managing the printing or copying of PII data by a provider, there’s a family of more than 20 focused controls to choose from.

 InfoSaaS already provides cloud based IT risk management software which helps organisations to establish an effective Information Security Management System, from which many proceed to successfully gain formal ISO27001 certification.
-The next InfoSaaS update in early June will include “PII Data in the Cloud” as a risk assessment type, presenting organisations with a relevant range of cloud security risks and summaries of the ISO27018 controls which may address them.
+The next InfoSaaS update in early June will introduce a “PII Data in the Cloud” as a risk assessment type, presenting organisations with a relevant range of cloud security risks and summaries of the ISO27018 controls which may address them.